Full Inclusion, True Equality, Greater Justice

-We are a diverse, inclusive community of Christian faith, dedicated to serving as a voice for human rights in the United States.
+A diverse, inclusive community inspired by faith to advance human rights and equality in the United States.

-In a country deeply divided about what justice requires, we affirm that justice meansupholding the inherent human rights of all people, especially those on the margins.
-We inspire Christian communities with knowledge and understanding of human rights, and unite with them to promote a world free from injustice.
+In a country deeply divided about what justice requires, we affirm that justice means upholding the inherent human rights of all people—especially the most marginalized.
+We equip Christian communities and other people of faith with a deeper understanding of human rights and unite with them to promote a society free from injustice.

 Donate